 Germany Trade & Invest (GTAI) was formed in 2009 by the German government and is responsible for location marketing, business development and support for foreign trade.
 Its database, which is continually updated and expanded, contains detailed economic data, market analyses and industry reports for around 200 countries.

 Companies looking to invest in particular countries can also contact the respective national development agencies to obtain information, guidance and advice.
 The links below will take you to the websites of the relevant organisations in the EU member states and candidate countries:

 The Chamber of Commerce for Bremen and Bremerhaven is the main resource in Bremen for companies looking for information on foreign countries and international trade.
 For certain key regions, special country networks serve as a platform for the continuous transfer of information and sharing of experience.
 More information.

-Small companies of specified clusters can apply for grants from the foreign trade funding programme run by Bremen's Senator for the Economy, Labour and Ports.
+Small companies of specified clusters can apply for grants from the foreign trade funding programme run by Bremen's Senator for the Economy, Labour and Europe.
 This allows them to participate at international trade fairs at home and abroad aimed at developing international markets.
 Bremen's development bank (Bremer Aufbau Bank) is in charge of administering the programme and the applications.